apache/incubator-weex-site/source/guide/index.md

 weex debug
 ```

-It'll start debug server and open a web page in Chrome (only support V8 engine).
+`weex debug` will start a debug server and open a web page in Chrome (only support V8 engine).
 For more technical details of `weex-toolkit`, please refer to the [toolkit document](../tools/toolkit.html).

 ## Next Steps

-I believe you've learned the basics of Weex when you reach here.
-The next step is to learn more advanced features of Weex and try it right away.
+At this point, you should have a general understanding of Weex.
+The next step is to explore and try the advanced features of Weex.

 If you want to use weex right now: